reimagined/resolve/docs/basics/read-side.md

   },
 ```

+ReSolve provides a unified API to manage data in a storage, so this code will work with any supported storage type.
+The internal logic used to communicate with various DBMSs is provided by **Read Model Adapters**.

 # Updating a Read Model via Projection Functions
 A projection function is used to accumulate the event data to a **Read Model store**.
 Each projection function takes the store object and event settings, including the aggregateID, timestamp and payload.

 You can communicate with the store using the standard API.
 The code sample below demonstrates a typical Read Model projection function implementation: